Leveraging CME Requirements to Improve Palliative Care Delivery

 How CAPC Can Help Physicians Meet State CME Requirements

 In the meantime, existing state CME requirements provide an opportunity to advance palliative care knowledge.
-Increased physician training in communication skills and symptom management can lead to improved patient experience, safer practices, reduced hospital days and patient spending, less staff burnout, and reduced unnecessary ED and hospital utilization.
+Increased physician training in communication skills, as well as pain and symptom management, can lead to improved patient experience, safer practices, reduced hospital days and patient spending, less staff burnout, and reduced unnecessary ED and hospital utilization.
 CAPC has dozens of online courses that can help all physicians meet palliative care-relevant CME requirements across the country – and many of these courses also provide ABIM MOC (Maintenance of Certification) points, which are free for physicians to take under their organization’s membership.
 We have listed specific courses per topic-specific state requirements in the section below.

 CAPC has dozens of online courses that can help all physicians meet palliative care-relevant CME requirements across the country.

 The following maps provide a general overview of states with requirements that could apply to MDs, DOs, and/or prescribers.
 They are for informational purposes only; please contact your relevant state boards directly for more information.

 CAPC courses that can help meet these state requirements for opioids/prescribing include: